-Thickness or height of your terrace construction
+Thickness or height of your terrace structure

-by Staenis | 30/05/2022
+By Staenis | 30/05/2022

-Whether you want to build a terrace, a pavement on which cars will park, or a driveway.
-The terrace structure that you best provide is roughly the same.
+Whether you want to build a terrace, a pavement where cars will park, or a driveway, the terrace structure you should provide is roughly the same.
 Discover the most suitable terrace structure for your project and learn how high or thick it will be.
-For a sustainable result, use the Staenis grid in combination with drainage mortar.
-A winning team for an extremely strong but draining screed.
-This allows you to enjoy your patio or driveway for an extra long time!
+For a durable result, use the StaenisGrid in combination with drainage mortar.
+A winning team for an extremely strong yet draining screed.
+This way, you can enjoy your terrace or driveway for much longer!

 -

-The Staenis grid is a handy tool for laying your crack-free screed yourself.
+The StaenisGrid is a handy tool to lay your own crack-free screed.
 This screed grid consists of slats and height-adjustable legs, which you can easily click together and adjust in height with a screwdriver.
-The grid divides the floor structure into small fields of 0.25 m².
-Et voilà, a tension-free surface to tile on!
-As a result, there is no risk of cracking, collapsing and coming loose from the floor.
-Also, your driveway or terrace will not break due to freezing cold, warm weather or the scree silting up.
-So you are sure that your tiles will not crack.
+The grid divides the floor structure into small sections of 0.25 m².
+Et voilà, a stress-free substrate to tile on!
+This eliminates the risk of cracks, subsidence, and detachment of the floor.
+Your driveway or terrace will also not be damaged by frost, hot weather, or the sand washing out of the screed.
+So you can be sure that your tiles will not crack.
 Discover the screed grid and learn more about how it works.

 -

-Discover all the advantages of a draining terrace floor construction with Staenis grid.
+Discover all the benefits of a draining terrace floor construction with StaenisGrid.

-Option 1: place your terrace or driveway with the Staenis grid
+Option 1: installing your terrace or driveway using the StaenisGrid

-The terrace floor construction below with drainage mortar allow the moisture to drain off.
-In addition, your terrace or driveway will remain stress-free because you use the Staenis grid.
-This keeps the tile and grouting in top condition!
+The following terrace floor structure with drainage mortar allows moisture to drain away.
+Moreover, your terrace or driveway remains free of tension because you use the StaenisGrid.
+This keeps the tile and joint work in top condition!

 -

-Dig out the underground.
-When excavating the open ground, reserve 10 to 20 cm height for vibrated concrete rubble, 2 to 5 cm to level out the concrete rubble with drainage mortar (so that you can easily place the Staenis grid afterwards) and 7 to 8 cm height for the drainage mortar screed, tile adhesive and tiles or natural stone.
+Excavate the subsoil.
+When excavating the solid ground, reserve 10 to 20 cm in height for compacted crushed concrete, 2 to 5 cm to level the crushed concrete with drainage mortar (so that you can easily place the StaenisGrid afterwards), and 7 to 8 cm in height for the drainage mortar screed, the tile adhesive, and the tiles or natural stone.

 -